andy-twosticks/pod4/README.md

 You can see that interfaces are instantiated when the model is required.
 Exactly what you need to pass to the interface to instantiate it depends on the interface.
-SequelInterface wants the Sequel DB object (which means you have to require sequel, connect, and *then* require your models); the other interfaces only want connection hashes.
+SequelInterface will take a Sequel connect string or an actual Sequel DB object (which means you have to require sequel, connect, and *then* require your models); the other interfaces only want connection hashes.

 Any attributes you define using `attr_columns` are treated specially by Pod4::Model.
 You get all the effect of the standard Ruby `attr_accessor` call,